yperezj/world-bank-gdp-analysis/README.md

 ### Methodology

-The analysis was conducted using SQL for data extraction, transformation and calculation of previously defined metrics, and Excel for data summarization and visualization.
+The analysis was conducted using SQL for data extraction, transformation and calculation of the defined metrics, and Excel for data summarization and visualization.

 #### Data Coverage